Deciding Isomorphy using Dehn fillings, the splitting case: Introduction

-Once we have computed canonical JSJ splittings, it would be natural to assume that the isomorphism problem reduces to the isomorphism problem for the vertex groups, the latter being either parabolic, rigid, or quadratically hanging.
-However, the problem of {how} the vertex groups are assembled into a graph of groups introduces new subtleties.
+Even once one has computed canonical JSJ splittings for two groups $G_1, G_2$, in the prospect of deciding whether they are isomorphic, and even if one has computed that vertex groups of one decomposition are isomorphic to the vertex groups of the other, one still doesn't know whether $G_1$ and $G_2$ are isomorphic.
+The problem of assembling isomorphisms between vertex groups into global isomorphisms of graphs of groups introduces new and interesting subtleties.
 We illustrate this with an example.